VisionSystemsInc/terra/docs/terra/compute.rst

 Compute
 =======

-The goal of the compute layer is to offer an abstraction interface between the service runner (the actual algorithm) and the computer architecture it is running on: be it locally, in a container, a VM, or on the cloud.
+The goal of the compute layer is to offer an abstraction interface between the service runner (the actual algorithm) and the computing model it is running on: be it locally, in a container, a VM, or on the cloud.

 Built in computes
 -----------------